 Our last morning, the waiter told us a new thing on the menu was avocado toast with a poached egg on the side with some tomatoes.
 It was the perfect breakfast for me.
 The crunch of toast (gluten-free), topped with creamy chopped avocados, a little salt and pepper.
 It’s amazing how the most simple things can be the most sublime.

 Avocado Toast in Ventura

-Roll back two weekends ago, we invited ourselves over to some good friends house for the weekend (hey what are friends for?).
-They have this gorgeous custom built home with a view of the California coast.
-It’s heavenly staying with them.
-We were there to shoot an upcoming post (sponsored by Sub-Zero-Wolf).
-You will get to see those fun photos in a few weeks, along with a great new recipe for Prosciutto-wrapped grilled jumbo scallops.
+Roll back a few weeks, we invited ourselves over to some good friends house for the weekend (hey what are friends for?).
+They have a gorgeous home with a view of the California coast.
+We were there to shoot a post, sponsored by Sub-Zero-Wolf.
+Find these fun photos and recipe link for Prosciutto-wrapped grilled jumbo scallops.

 Avocado Toast at Home

 Since the Montage and Ventura trips I have really enjoyed my avocado toast.
 It works for breakfast, poached egg optional, and as lunch or afternoon snack.
 I just can’t seem to get enough of them.
 I use gluten-free bread, but you can also use whole grain or whole wheat.
 Top them with microgreens (optional) for a nice texture complement and nutrition hit.